 Heather is 28 years old and was diagnosed with MS three years ago.
-Since being diagnosed she has been an avid follower of the OMS Recovery Program.
+Since being diagnosed she has been an avid follower of the Overcoming MS Program.
 She has her own blog ‘Living with Dizzy’, which documents her adventures with MS, with the help of her trusted companion, the knitted donkey, Dizzy.

 Dizzy and I are back with another little blog post.
 This time we’re thinking about fatigue, or more importantly, ways of helping to manage it.
 Fatigue is one of the most common symptoms of MS, affecting around 80% of those diagnosed, and it can have a massive impact on day-to-day life.